luciaokay/DataMining2023/README.md

 ## Running the Project on Colab
 When running the project on Google Colab, ensure you have a folder containing the following files:

-• data.zip (to be unzipped for the uploading in the Colab environment)
+• data.zip (to be unzipped for the uploading in the Colab environment) or data.csv (If you prefer, you can download the csv from Google Drive [here](https://drive.google.com/drive/folders/1D2pCa-uhnMvLbTpLH2Rx-9ZaG6lVtVgP?usp=sharing).
+Once downloaded, you can upload it to your Colab environment)

 • data_by_genres.csv